dgs3/lichess-pipeline/README.md

 make pipeline
 ```

+If you've never created a pipeline before, you'll be prompted to enter your
-If successful, a browser window should pop up with the conducto UI and your
+conducto creds.
+If everything is successful, a browser window should pop up
-pipeline ready to execute.
-To execute your pipeline, press the "Play" button on
+with the conducto UI and your pipeline ready to execute.
+To execute your
-the top left.
-Expand the parallel `analyze-games` pipeline to see the actual
+pipeline, press the "Play" button on the top left.
+Expand the parallel
-game analysis.
+`analyze-games` pipeline to see the actual game analysis.

 ### Run Against Lichess API